 TL;DR

-- Pick one translation style and stay with it for a month.
-Constantly switching editions slows you down.
+- Pick one translation style and stick with it for a while.
+Constant switching slows learning.

 What makes a Schopenhauer edition “good”

-Too few notes and you get lost.
-Too many notes and you stop reading the text.
+- Not so many notes that you stop reading the actual text.

-- Representation means the world as it appears to a knowing subject, structured by how minds experience space, time, and causality.
+- Representation is the world as it appears to a knowing subject, structured by how we experience space, time, and causality.

-- Will means the underlying drive behind wanting and striving, not “willpower.”
+- Will is the drive behind wanting and striving, not willpower.

-If you want a structured ramp, start with Start Here: Schopenhauer in 7 Days and then use Reading Order (Beginner → Advanced).
+If you want a structured ramp, use Start Here: Schopenhauer in 7 Days and then Reading Order (Beginner → Advanced).

 Goal: get the core diagnosis and vocabulary without drowning.